The Vapourer caterpillar and moth, Orgyia antigua

 Other caterpillars can be seen in the Moth caterpillar and Butterfly caterpillar galleries.

 The spectacularly colourful, fully grown Vapourer Moth caterpillar is one of the most instantly recognizable caterpillar in the British Isles.

-One of its most distinctive features are the bristly, dorsal tufts on the fourth to seventh segment which can vary in colour from white, brown or yellow.
+One of its most distinctive features are the dorsal tufts on the fourth to seventh segment which can be white, brown or yellow.

-The ground colour is a grey/dark blue with red pinaculars from which sprout clusters of light/grey hair.
-In Cornwall there is a ‘yellow form’ which may be unique to Cornwall see ongoing study.
+The ground colour is grey/dark blue with red pinacula from which sprout clusters of light/grey hair.

-Thanks to Martin Frankham for use of the image showing yellow tufted form above right.
+Thanks to Martin Frankham for use of the image showing a yellow tufted form above right.